Game intel

 Ultimate Guide Strategy Guide + Weekly Pro Tips

 Solace is the outlier because it includes a named combat gate: the Antumbra’s Staff boss.
-Win that fight and fully clear the room before you touch the puzzle — leftover enemies can knock you off alignment or delay the input that seats the parts.
+Win that fight and fully clear the room before you touch the puzzle — leftover enemies can knock you off alignment or delay the Force Palm that seats the parts.
 Defeating Antumbra’s Staff rewards the Guidance of Dark Pursuit, a two-handed weapon.
 Once the arena is calm, do a full perimeter sweep; boss rooms in puzzle spaces often hide a required component in a corner or upper lip you ignore when you switch from combat to puzzle mode too quickly.
 After that, Solace returns to the normal Bari pattern.

 Atonement is the one where players think they have finished a step early.
-The mechanism can look almost complete after two recovered pieces, but the last sanctums often hide the final part in a higher recess or behind a door you have not opened.
+The reactor can look almost complete after two recovered pieces, but the last sanctums often hide the final part in a higher recess or behind a door you have not opened.
 If activation does nothing, stop repeating the input and sweep again for an uncollected fragment.
 Use a methodical route — entry path, left outer wall, right outer wall, upper platform, then any torch-locked chamber — to avoid the backtracking loop where you keep circling the reactor and missing the same hidden angle.

-L3.Once Exaltation, Solace, Deliverance, and Atonement are all purified, return to Bari for the Witch of Kindness reward.
+Once Exaltation, Solace, Deliverance, and Atonement are all purified, return to Bari to claim her Witch’s Token along with the sanctum gear and blueprints you banked on the way.
+That token is one of four — gather all four (one from each witch who hands out sanctum quests) to unlock the hidden fifth witch, the White Crow.
 Each sanctum must be fully activated, not just repaired partway — if your journal still shows the objective incomplete, the usual culprit is one shrine where the components were placed but the final mechanism was never triggered.
-The fastest route is to trust the pattern: clear enemies, search up, light what opens, grapple the missing parts with L3, lock them in with palm strikes, then activate.
+The fastest route is to trust the pattern: clear enemies, search up, light what opens, pull the missing parts with Axiom Force, lock them in with Force Palm, then activate.

 For the matching purification loop in Hernand, see our Expiation Sanctuary guide.
 To stage out of the right region first, use how to move camp to Pailune, and if you want the Antumbra’s Staff fight in context, read our Nest of Valor boss guide.